 To unlock the driver's door, enter the factory set 5-digit code or your personal code.
 Each number must be pressed within five seconds of each other.
 The interior lamps will illuminate.
-Note: If the two-stage unlocking feature is disabled, all doors will unlock; for more information regarding two-stage unlocking, refer to the Central unlocking/two-stage unlocking section earlier in this chapter.
+Note: If the two-stage unlocking feature is disabled, all doors will unlock; for more information regarding two-stage unlocking, refer to the Unlocking the door/two-stage unlock section earlier in this chapter.

-To unlock all doors, enter the factory set code or your personal code, then press the 3 • 4 control within five seconds.
+To unlock all doors, enter the factory set code or your personal code, then press the $3 \bullet 4$ control within five seconds.

-Note: If equipped with intelligent access, if the intelligent access key is within 3 feet (1 meter) of the driver door, your keyless entry keypad code will still function the same way, but the driver's door will also unlock with each keypad button press.
+Note: If the Intelligent Access Key is within 3 feet (1 meter) of the driver door, your keyless entry keypad code will still function the same way, but the driver's door will also unlock with each keypad button press.